-- Mount the servo to the chassis using 5263 Screws. - Thread the 5235 Ball Cups onto the 5225 Turnbuckle.
-Snap the Ball Cups onto the Ball Studs on the Servo Saver and the Bell Crank. - -Adjust turnbuckle length so that the Servo Saver is square to the Servo Case AND the bell cranks are parallel to the chassis at the same time. - Attach 3209 Antenna Mount in the hole shown, or any open hole not along the edge of the chassis.
+- Mount the servo to the chassis using 5263 Screws in the 3rd row of holes from the right edge of the chassis. - Thread the 5235 Ball Cups onto the 5225 Turnbuckle.
+Snap the Ball Cups onto the Ball Studs on the Servo Saver and the Bell Crank. - Adjust Draglink length so that the Servo Saver is 90 Degree to the Drag Link AND the Bell Cranks are parallel to the Chassis at the same time. - Attach 3209 Antenna Mount into a vacant hole in the chassis.

 TIP Remove extra slop in the Ball Cups and Ball Studs by placing the plastic bag these parts came in between the Cup and Ball Stud as you snap them together.
 This will create a perfect shim and make the steering unit very tight.
-Linkages should still pivot freely.
+Linkages should still pivot freely